marcusmxnteiro/Calculator/README.md

 # Calculator
- A simple calculator to do a basic operation math
+ A simple calculator to do a basic math operations